BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 +++
-title = "From Jar to Native Cross-Platform Java with pipeline" date = "2024-09-18"
+title = "From Jar to native cross-platform Java with pipeline" date = "2024-09-18"
 +++